Eternalhazed/Storytellerwikiclick2/docs/docs/community-guides/using-gpu-accelerated-whisper.md

 cd whisper.cpp
 ```

-## 2. Downloading a model
+## 2. Building a model

-You will also need to download a model file.
-You can do this by running one of
+You will also need to build a model file.
+You can do this by running one of the
-the following commands,
+following commands:

 ```bash
 make -j tiny.en